You’ve probably heard the phrase “aging gracefully,” but what does that actually mean for your day-to-day life as you enter your 60s?

 - Improve balance three days a week, using exercises such as standing on one foot.

-That said, this is not an all-or-nothing recommendation.
+These recommendations may sound overwhelming, but here’s the good news: It isn’t an all-or-nothing thing.
 Some amount of physical activity is better than none at all.

 3. Keep Your Brain Active